MultiSafepay/docs/content/integrations/virtuemart.md

 - Joomla 2.5 & 3.x + VirtueMart 2.x & 3.x
 - Tested on PHP 7.0

-# How to install
+# Installation

-> **Tip!** We recommend first installing the plugin in a test environment, following the VirtueMart installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the VirtueMart installation procedure.
 Always make a backup.

 1. Sign in to your VirtueMart <<glossary:backend>>.
 2. Go to **Extensions** > **Extension manager**.
 3. Install the Plugin_VirtueMart_x.x.x.zip file using **Drag and drop** or **Browse for file**.
 4. Click **Upload & install**.

-# How to configure
+# Configuration

 1. Sign in to your VirtueMart backend.
 2. Go to **Extensions** > **Plugins**.